Uniformization of $p$-adic curves via Higgs-de Rham flows: The smooth case

-By the construction of the inverse Cartier transform \cite{LSZ0} (see also Appendix), one sees that $\rho$ is nothing but the composite $F^*(\check{\theta}_1)\circ \mu$.
-So it suffices to show that $\mu$ is a torsor map under the map
+Using the construction of the inverse Cartier transform of Ogus-Vologodsky via exponential twisting (see \cite{LSZ0} and see also Appendix in the log setting), one sees immediately that $\rho$ is nothing but the composite $F^*(\check{\theta}_1)\circ \mu$.
+Via the commutativity of the diagram (\ref{eq201}), it suffices to show that $\mu$ is a torsor map under the map